The Future of 219 Provencher and 212 Dumoulin

 [originally posted in French] - These important places...

-12 months agoAt a time when social media and globalization are breaking down the boundaries of what is possible, it is essential to give meaning to these places that connect us to something tangible: the historic and indisputable presence of Francophones in Manitoba.
+over 2 years agoAt a time when social media and globalization are breaking down the boundaries of what is possible, it is essential to give meaning to these places that connect us to something tangible: the historic and indisputable presence of Francophones in Manitoba.
 The old St. Boniface City Hall and the Civic Square are among the rare places that remind me of this history.
 Living in and participating in the future of these spaces is one of the many ways in which my community can take its place and shine, even today.

 I also think it's important for Manitoba's francophone community (represented...
 Continue reading